CurtisNewbie/Algorithms/REVIEW.md

 }
 ```

-### 1.4 Calculate Sqaure Root
+## 1.4 Calculate Sqaure Root

 (p.13)

-Newton's method, move towards the sqaure root, until the estimate is close enough to be considered as a square root.
+Newton's method, move towards the square root, until the estimate is close enough to be considered as a square root.

 ```
 double sqrt(double c) {